 When Emilia Montague first started her vocational education and training (VET) qualification at TAFE she was, in her own words, shy and not comfortable saying hello to anyone.

 Emilia's confidence soared to the degree that one of her teachers recommended she apply for the WorldSkills Australia competition in Restaurant Service.
 Representing Queensland, Emilia won the regional category in 2015 and then the national title in 2016.

 Emilia feels that VET is a strong educational pathway in part because the teachers have direct industry skills and engage students through their own experience and stories.

-Emilia is also a member of the Australian VET Alumni and is determined to showcase VET and its benefits.
-‘I entered VET right out of high school and loved it from the beginning,’ says Emilia.
-‘It's different to uni but just as valuable, especially with the blend of learning and practical skills.’
+"I embarked on a vocational path right out of high school and loved it from the beginning," says Emilia.
+"It's different to uni but just as valuable, especially with the blend of learning and practical skills."